Cohort-4/js-class/11-Modules/README.md

  * module.exports exposes the current module as an object.
 **/

 /**
  * ES6 (ES2015) introduced a more flexible, easier syntax to export modules:
  * 1. default exports use export default to export JavaScript objects,
  * functions, and primitive data types.
- * 2. 'named exports' use the export keyword to export data in variables.
+ * 2. 'named exports' use the 'export' keyword to export data in variables.
  * 3. 'named exports' can be aliased with the 'as' keyword.
- * 4. import is a keyword that imports any object, function, or data type.
+ * 4. 'import' is a keyword that imports any object, function, or data type.
  */

 /** Package.json is file that
  * manage project dependencies
  * To generate package.json
- * we run `npm init -y`
+ * we run `npm init -y` or `npm init` to skip some questions
+ * then add "type": "module" in our package.json file
+ * in order to be able to use es6 syntax modules like 'import'
  * Two types of dependencies
  * 1. dependencies
  * 2. Devdependencies
  */

 /**
- * To install npm package.json
+ * To install npm packages
  * we run `npm install packageName`
  * for example to install `nodemon`
  * npm install nodemon